 For an in-depth analysis of bathymetry data use, please refer to this article.

 More information about the dataset is available in the metadata section.

 Baltic Sea Hydrographic Commission

 The Baltic Sea Hydrographic Commission (BSHC) is a regional commission of the International Hydrographic Organisation.
 Its members are the Hydrographic Offices surrounding the Baltic sea.
-More information is available at the IHO website.
+Apart from the BSHC website, more information is available at the IHO website.

 The BSBD project is co-financed by the European Union Trans-European Transport Network (TEN-T).